nicksettoon/the-forest/readme.md

 >
 > Stop reading.
 Go do stuff with your life.

+### Assume everything is infinitely more complicated than you think

+### Think about all that stuff that your future self will have to do, but won't want to do

+> Why don't you just do it for them so they don't have to do it?
+>
+> Don't you like your future self more than your current self?

+### Surround yourself with good people

+> People are your armor, money is your weapon.
+Not a perfect analogy, but one I like.
+Why would you surround yourself with anything less than those you hold in S-tier.

+### Trancendental numbers are holes in the numberline

 ### Maybe not care so much about failure

 > care a little, but manage the care budget so you can care about the stuff that isn't failure